Get a property report and suburb profile for any property in Buderim

 Buderim rental market trends

-The rental market in Buderim has shown stability, with house rents remaining unchanged over the past year at $780 per week, while unit rents have experienced a modest increase of 3.4% to $605 per week.
-This steady market reflects Buderim's appeal as a desirable location, offering a balanced lifestyle with its blend of natural beauty and community amenities.
+The rental market in Buderim has experienced moderate growth, with house rents increasing by 5.8% over the past year to $825 per week, while unit rents have risen 4.8% to $650 per week.
+This steady growth reflects Buderim's appeal as a desirable location, offering a balanced lifestyle with access to amenities and natural beauty, making it attractive for both renters and investors.

 Suburbs near Buderim